2023 Best Fine & Studio Arts Schools in the Southwest Region

 After completing their degree, Fine Arts graduates from OSU carry an average student debtload of $22,250.

-Read full report on Fine & Studio Arts at Oklahoma State University - Main Campus
+Full Fine & Studio Arts at Oklahoma State University - Main Campus Report

 Out of the 53 schools in the Southwest Region that were part of this year’s ranking, Arizona State University - Skysong landed the # 5 spot on the list.
-Located in the medium-sized city of Scottsdale, ASU - Skysong is a public college with a very large student population.
+Located in the medium-sized city of Scottsdale, ASU - Skysong is a public school with a fairly large student population.

 After completing their degree, Fine Arts graduates from ASU - Skysong carry an average student debtload of $24,018.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $208.

-University of Tulsa came in at #6 in this year’s edition of the Best Fine & Studio Arts Schools in the Southwest Region ranking.
+University of Tulsa landed the #6 spot in the 2023 rankings for the best fine and studio arts programs.
 Located in the city of Tulsa, University of Tulsa is a private not-for-profit college with a small student population.

 Read full report on Fine & Studio Arts at University of Tulsa